VolareSoftware/KarmaWithChromeHeadless/README.md

-# JasmineKarmaWithChromeHeadless
+# KarmaWithChromeHeadless
-Javascript testing using Jasmine and Karma and Chrome headless browser
+Javascript testing using Karma, Jasmine, and Chrome headless browser